mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/certificates/README.md

 cat mongodb-cert.crt >> dod_CAs.pem
 ```

-Move the `mongodb.pem` and `mongodb-cert.crt` files to the designated `certificates` directory.
+Move the `mongodb.pem` and `mongodb-cert.crt` files to the `certificates` directory.
 Then, append the MongoDB certificate from `mongodb-cert.crt` to your list of trusted Certificate Authorities in `dod_CAs.pem`.
 This setup ensures that MongoDB utilizes the certificate for secure connections and that the system recognizes it as a trusted source.

 ### Alternative Configuration: One-Command Setup

-For a streamlined setup, you can execute all steps with a single condensed command:
+For a streamlined setup, you can execute all steps with a single command:

 ```bash
 openssl genrsa -out mongodb-private.key 2048 && \